oahul14/Parallel-Game-of-Life-MPI/README.md

 3. Assignment: [Assignment link](ACSE5-Assignment.pdf) Implementing a linear solver.
 Due: 2nd of February @ midnight - early submissions welcome.

 4. Final Coursework: The final piece of coursework will be to be completed in-class, and shall be submitted individually.
 You will be able to make use of all the code you have written for any previous assignments; you will also have access to the internet during the assignment.
-On: 27th of January.
+On: 27th of January. [assessment_matrix](assessment_matrix.zip)

 ## Feedback and Questions
 - You can send any questions/feedback to Adriana (apaluszn@imperial.ac.uk) or Steven (s.dargaville@imperial.ac.uk) or ask any of the team members directly during class.